laraiyeo/laraiyeo.github.io/README.md

   - View scheduled and completed games for the week specifically for soccer

 - **Team Tracker**
-  - All 30 teams shown at once for MLB and NBA and all 32 teams shown at once for NHL
+  - All 30 teams shown at once for MLB and NBA, all 13 teams shown at once for WNBA and all 32 teams shown at once for NHL
   - Includes all teams from Premier League, La Liga, Bundesliga, Serie A and Ligue 1.
 For UEFA, it includes teams currently in Champions League, Europa League and Europa Conference League
   - See each team’s game status
   - Click on a team logo to get a unique URL for OBS